3 Conflict Mistakes You Should Avoid

 The most important quality to look for in a relationship is accountability.
 That means taking responsibility for your behavior.
 No one's perfect but not admitting fault destroys any chance for resolution.
 You’ll have a lifetime of being the scapegoat.
 Tag, you’re it for the next forty years.
 That doesn’t sound like fun to me!

 The Gottman Institute discovered four specific patterns that predict divorce.
 Without accountability relationships stay stuck.
 The first two, criticism and defensiveness diminish loving interactions that used to bind you together.
-Instead, nothing gets solved and the continued hurt leaves a wake of distrust.
+Nothing gets solved and the continued hurt leaves a wake of distrust.

 The other relationship killers are contempt and stonewalling which destroys healthy communication.
 Contempt includes an attitude of superiority that makes the other person feel less than.
 Stonewalling happens when someone withdraws from communication as a way to punish or avoid conflict.

-Most couples can see themselves in some or all of these behaviors - but once you know their potency, changing them happens only when you can admit doing them.
+Most couples can see themselves in some or all of these behaviors - but once you know their potency, changing them happens when you can admit doing them.
 The four relationship killers flourish with continued blame and avoidance.

 What you can do: Examine your beliefs around admitting fault.
 Change takes courage and a willingness to acknowledge mistakes as building integrity.
 Taking accountability frees us from the bondage of self.

-When you know how to navigate conflict, relationships last longer.
-Parenting kids gets easier because you when to pick your battles - and when to stay quiet.
-You're more successful at work because having good people skills sets you apart from others.
-Timing is everything and knowing when to stop can save you a lot of heartache in the end.
+When you know how to navigate conflict, relationships last longer and become more intimate.
+Parenting gets easier because you know when to pick your battles - and when to stay quiet.
+You're more successful at work because having good people skills makes you easier to get along with.
+You can practice these skills today and see a difference!

 Join me for weekly relationship tips plus access to my private resource library including 20 Ways to Detach with Love and 15 Steps to Setting Healthy Boundaries plus lots more relationship tips.